kpegion/CLIM680-Climate-Data/index.md

 <h2 id="general">Information </h2>

-This is a graduate course in the MS Climate Science and PhD Climate Dynamics degree programs in the Department of Atmospheric Ocean and Earth Sciences at George Mason University.
-This course prepares learners to use Earth System Models in their research.
+CLIM 680 Climate Data is a graduate course in the MS Climate Science and PhD Climate Dynamics in the [Department of Atmospheric Ocean and Earth Sciences](http://aoes.gmu.edu) at [George Mason University](https://www2.gmu.edu/) developed by [Prof. Kathy Pegion](https://science.gmu.edu/directory/kathleen-pegion).
+This course prepares learners to be able to work with climate datasets for their research.

 <h2 id="general">Schedule </h2>
 {% include aoes/schedule.html %}